-Ex) technology firms, professional advisors, professional development sources
+Ex) technology firms, professional development sources, professional advisors

 What type of relationship do we want with each?
+How deep of a partnership?

-Ex) vendor/supplier, strategic alliance, joint venture, co-opetition, advocacy
+Ex) vendor/supplier, collaborator, strategic alliance, joint venture, advocacy for our efforts

-What types of partnerships and advisory teams can we grow with traditional professional advisors (wealth, legal, tax) and other service providers to wealthy families (counseling, conflict resolution, storytelling, and more)?
+What types of partnerships and advisory teams can we grow with traditional professional advisors (wealth, legal, tax, family enterprise) and other service providers to wealthy families (counseling and addiction, conflict resolution, storytelling, and more)?